Skip to Content

 Arrange the fillets onto it and generously coat the top of the salmon with the mayonnaise mixture.

-Shoyu salmon spread onto the salmon fillets.
+Shoyu mayo spread onto salmon.

 Step 4: Then, sprinkle furikake seasoning over the tops.

-Furikake seasoning sprinkled onto the salmon.
+Furikake seasoning sprinkled on salmon.

 Step 5: Broil uncovered for 10-12 minutes until the salmon reaches an internal temperature of 125°F (51°C).
 Then, sprinkle with more furikake seasoning for a little extra flavor.